l3wi/flash-demo/README.md

 Player 1 wants to change state:

-- [ ] Initiate new address genneration for outputs

--**Two party address generation happens here**-

 - [ ] Initiate the transaction request w/ outputs pointing to the new address
 - [x] **Run the tree** to determine the terminating Root.
+- [x] Initiate new address genneration for outputs

+-**Two party address generation happens here**-

 - [x] Check to see if the signature for each parent in the tree has been used 3 times.
-- [ ] If so move on to the parent's sibling and generate a new bundle for that item.
+- [ ] If so move on to the parent's sibling and generate a new bundle for that item.If so move on to the parent's sibling and generate a new bundle for that item.
 - [ ] Generate bundle root itself.
 - [ ] Send to Player 2

+-**Two party address generation happens here**-

 Player 2: